Group of Two

-The Group of Two (G-2 or G2) was a proposed informal special relationship between the People's Republic of China and the United States of America.
-Originally initiated in 2005 by C. Fred Bergsten as primarily an economic relationship, it began to gain wider currency and scope from foreign policy experts as a term recognizing the centrality of the Sino-American relations near the beginning of the Obama Administration.
-Prominent advocates include former National Security Advisor Zbigniew Brzezinski, historian Niall Ferguson, former World Bank President Robert Zoellick and former chief economist Justin Yifu Lin.
+The Group of Two (G-2 or G2) is a hypothetical and an informal grouping made up of the United States of America and the People's Republic of China that was first proposed by C. Fred Bergsten and subsequently others.
+While the original concept had a strong economic focus, more recent iterations have a more all-encompassing focus.
+This is the result of the concept gaining more traction with members of the Obama administration and foreign policy establishment who came to recognize the increasing importance of the United States' relationship with China.
+Prominent advocates of the grouping include U.S. President Donald Trump, former National Security Advisor Zbigniew Brzezinski, historian Niall Ferguson, former World Bank President Robert Zoellick, and former chief economist Justin Yifu Lin.

-As two of the most influential and powerful countries in the world, there have been increasingly strong suggestions within American political circles of creating a G-2 relationship where the United States and China would work out solutions to global problems together, and to prevent another cold war.
+As the two most influential and powerful countries in the world, there have been increasingly strong suggestions by American liberal politicians of creating a G-2 relationship where the United States and China would work out solutions to global problems together, and to prevent another cold war.
+However, as strategic competition between the two powers has intensified, many have rejected the concept.